CarliJoy/intersection_examples/docs/specification.rst

 (TODO: define or link to definitions of type expression and value expression)

-``A & B`` is short-hand for ``Intersection[A, B]``. ``Intersection`` is still needed when considering typevariable tuples.
+``A & B`` is short-hand for ``Intersection[A, B]``. ``Intersection`` is still needed when considering type variable tuples.

 An unparameterized ``Intersection`` as a type expression must be considered an error by type checkers.
 It is possible to end up with an ``Intersection`` that has been parameterized but is empty.
 This can happen in the case of type variable tuples.
-An empty intersection as a type expression is equilvant to ``typing.Never``.
+An empty intersection as a type expression is equal to ``typing.Never``.

-An unparameterized ``Intersection`` as a value expression is not a type error, but may not be possible to provide a meaningful type for at this time, see below section on runtime typechecking support.
+An unparameterized ``Intersection`` as a value expression is not a type error, but may not be possible to provide a meaningful type at this time, see below section on runtime type-checking support.

 Given an ``Intersection[*Ts]`` as a type expression, a corresponding value expression is considered to be consistent with it if and only if the value expression would be consistent with all of the type expressions, ``*Ts``.

-Given a value that has a type of ``Intersection[*Ts]``, use of the value is consistent with the known type if at least one type in ``*Ts`` provides a definition which is consistent, and that the use is consistent with the first type in ``*Ts`` which provides a relevent defintion.
-Type checkers MUST ONLY check the first relevent definition. (see rationale on ordering)
+Given a value that has a type of ``Intersection[*Ts]``, the use of the value is consistent with the known type if at least one type in ``*Ts`` provides a consistent definition, and the use is consistent with the first type in ``*Ts`` which provides a relevant definition.
+Type checkers MUST ONLY check the first relevant definition. (see rationale on ordering)

-While this simplifies type checker behavior to allow cachable linear short-circuiting complexity, the behavior here was not chosen for this reason, see rationale section for more details.
+While this simplifies type checker behavior to allow cachable linear short-circuiting complexity, the behavior here was not chosen for this reason, see the rationale section for more details.

-Though it was not chosen for this quality, the potentially superlinear complexity of some other potential semantics should be kept in mind by anyone considering changing the semantics in the future as this may be a barrier to usefulness of implementations.
+Though it was not chosen for this quality, the potentially superlinear complexity of some other potential semantics should be kept in mind by anyone considering changing the semantics in the future as this may be a barrier to the usefulness of implementations.

-Type-Checkers that are interested in providing tuning knobs for strictness MAY provide additional confiurable warnings for certain patterns with intersections that could cause ambiguity regarding gradual typing.. (see below)
+Type-Checkers that are interested in providing tuning knobs for strictness MAY provide additional configurable warnings for certain patterns with intersections that could cause ambiguity regarding gradual typing.. (see below)

 Composability within the type system
 ------------------------------------

-``Intersection`` does not forbid any incompatability of type parameters (Neither statically or at runtime).
-It is unforseeable if other types or special forms could be changed to be compatible with eachother in the future.
+``Intersection`` does not forbid any incompatibility of type parameters (Neither statically or at runtime).
+It is unforeseeable if other types or special forms could be changed to be compatible with each other in the future.

-It is sufficient to detect the incompatability at time of assignment when a value expression cannot be formed which is consistent with multiple incompatablec type expressions, as the creation of a type to have an instance of as a value should itself produce the appropriate error if impossible prior to an attempt to create an instance to use for assignment.
+It is sufficient to detect the incompatibility at the time of assignment when a value expression cannot be formed which is consistent with multiple incompatible type expressions, as the creation of a type to have an instance of as a value should itself produce the appropriate error if impossible prior to an attempt to create an instance to use for assignment.